-On Halloween night, I thought I’d scare you with a ghost story.
+On Halloween night, I thought I’d share a ghost story.
 My patient Jim, (not his real name) was admitted with breathing problems and treated for pneumonia.
 He also suffered from gradually worsening pain and weakness in his legs after back surgery.
-During his hospital stay he developed respiratory failure and was intubated.
-The usual culprits like pulmonary embolus, sepsis and cerebral bleed were ruled out.
+During his hospital stay, he developed respiratory failure and was intubated.
+The usual culprits like pulmonary embolus, sepsis, and cerebral bleed were ruled out.
 Despite aggressive treatment, his respiratory failure worsened.
 He failed spontaneous breathing trials, and was given a tracheostomy.
 His diagnosis was ALS (Lou Gehrig’s disease).
-I was transporting him to a facility for rehab and long – term care.
+I was transporting him to a facility for rehab and long-term care.
 I was grateful they waited a few days for the transfer.
 My last vent patient still had fresh blood on his tracheostomy.

-As I got my equipment ready, I overheard the RT taking care of Jim remind him of all the things Jesus already did for him to pave the way.
+As I got my equipment ready, I overheard the Respiratory Therapist taking care of Jim remind him of all the things Jesus already did for him to pave the way.
 She told him to trust God that everything would work out for the best.
 I love running into fellow-believers in the ICU.
 I joined in.
 Together we encouraged him.
 I told him the story of Scott Buzzell, my friend with ALS, who’s going to be healed.
-After tweaking the settings and getting Jim accustomed to my vent, we moved him over.
+After tweaking the settings and getting Jim accustomed to my ventilator, we moved him over to our gurney.

-The first ten minutes were spent adjusting the settings on the vent, and trying to keep Jim calm.
+The first ten minutes were spent adjusting the settings on the vent and trying to keep Jim calm.
 He was nervous; fidgeting and motioning to me frequently that he wasn’t getting enough of a breath.
 I’m a terrible lip-reader.
 I couldn’t understand what he was telling me.
-But his color and vitals were good, his CO2 was OK.
+But his color and vitals were good, his CO2 was Okay.
 He was as nervous as a cat in a room full of rocking chairs.
-I began to pray for the Holy Ghost to come into the ambulance and bring Jim peace.
+I began praying for the Holy Ghost to come into the ambulance and bring Jim peace.
 I prayed with him for the next 10 minutes and encouraged him to trust in God.
-The more I prayed the more calm he became.
+The more I prayed, the calmer he became.
 I kept telling him to let go of his fears and let God be in control.

 I checked his eyes…nobody home.
 He still had a pulse.
-As my pilot looked for a safe place to land, I disconnected the vent and grabbed the BVM sitting next to me.
-Our crash landing kicked up a few large rocks.
-Nobody got hurt.
+As my drive looked for a safe place to park, I disconnected the vent and grabbed the Bag Valve Mask sitting next to me.
+Our crash landing kicked up a few large rocks but nobody got hurt.
 My partner asked what was going on.
 I gave him the lowdown.
 Squeezing the bag, I continued trying to wake Jim up.
-He finally opened his eyes and looked around, obviously confused.
+He finally opened his eyes and looked around, confused.
 He had no idea where he was.
 His confusion lasted about a minute.
 Once I explained what happened and where he was, he was fine.

 My EMT shut off the vent and helped me take the Velcro tie off the tracheostomy cannula, spin the adapter 180 degrees and reattach the BVM.
 I wedged myself between the gurney and the bench seat.
 My knees were already sore from crouching next to him so I could pray, but I didn’t care.
 My partner asked if I wanted another unit to help.
 I said no. We moved things around so I could see them better and told him I’d be fine bagging the rest of the way.